 0 tolerance towards corruption: BJP suspends councillor

+Zero tolerance towards corruption: BJP suspends councillor

 New Delhi, Dec 05: Delhi BJP president Adesh Gupta on Friday suspended a municipal councillor, who was arrested by the CBI, from the party's primary membership.